pspaulding/create-redux-module/README.md

+### This library is no longer maintained.
+If you want to use redux, I'd recommend https://redux-toolkit.js.org/

 Helper to create redux namespaced action creators & reducers with minimal boilerplate.
 Easily execute actions and run built-in reducer tests from the console during development, even before creating a UI.

 Go from this: